CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 You can easily implement a dynamic `TheoryData` source class by extending the `DynamicTheoryDataSource` base class with `TheoryData` type data source methods.
 You can use these just in xUnit test framework.
 You can easily adjust your already existing data source methods you used with version 1.0.x yet to have the benefits of the new feature (see comments in the sample code):

 1. Add an optional `ArgsCode?` parameter to the data source methods signature.
-2. Add `addOptionalToTheoryData` local method to the enclosing data source methods and call `AddOptionalToTheoryData` method with the `Add` and `argsCode` parameters.
+2. Add `addOptional` local method to the enclosing data source methods and call `AddOptional` method with the `Add` and `argsCode` parameters.
-3. Call `addOptionalToTheoryData` local method to generate `TheoryData` instances with data-driven test arguments .
+3. Call `addOptional` local method to generate `TheoryData` instances with data-driven test arguments .

 However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.
 The second data source method of the sample code remained unchanged as simpler but less flexible implememtation.